 Several years ago, I was asked to do a workshop for Inc. Magazine on mergers and acquisitions.
-In a prior life, I was responsible for all mergers-and-acquisition integration activity for a major financial institution.
+In a prior life, I was responsible for all mergers-and-acquisition integration activities for a major financial institution.
 Here’s one of the most important slides I presented:

 12 REASONS MERGERS, ALLIANCES & ACQUISITIONS FAIL